federicogildemuro/pintores-mdp/README.md

 ## Description

 Pintores MDP is a fast and responsive single-page website designed for a professional painting service based in Mar del Plata.
-The site provides visitors with key information about the company, their services, past work, and contact options — all with a focus on performance, accessibility, and SEO best practices.
+The site provides visitors with key information about the company, and contact options — all with a focus on performance, accessibility, and SEO best practices.

 This project was developed using Vue 3 (Composition API), Vite for blazing-fast builds, and Tailwind CSS for modern, utility-first styling.